Whether you’re a growing brand or one that’s established and at the forefront – brand trust will always be top of mind.

 Measurement should be driven by customer satisfaction.
 If your goal was to establish trust with your customers and prospects, then your measurement efforts should portray how far you’ve come since you started your program.
 Get right to the results that matter.

 By utilizing content marketing throughout your thought leadership program, your brand will become a key resource, a trusted brand and an industry expert.
 The ripple effect of these efforts can also jumpstart an increase in employee advocates, recruits and partnerships.
-You’re your key stakeholders establish trust with your brand, the opportunities are endless.
+When your key stakeholders establish trust with your brand, the opportunities are endless.

 *Data based on 2200 participants in a Twitter poll via @PANcomm